 One of Ktor's strong points is in the flexibility it offers in terms of structuring our application.
 Different to many other server-side frameworks, it doesn't force us into a specific pattern such as having to place all cohesive routes in a single class name

 CustomerController for instance.
 While it is certainly possible, it's not required.

 In this section, we're going to examine the different options we have to structure our applications.

 Group by file

 One approach is to group routes that are related in a single file.
 If our application is dealing with Customers and Orders for instance, this would mean having a

 What would happen with sub-routes?
 Such as order/shipment for instance?
 It somewhat depends on what we understand by this URL.
 If we're talking about these as resources (which they are), shipment itself could therefore be a resource, and could easily map to another file

 Group routing definitions

 One advantage of this approach is that we can also group the routing definitions, and potentially functionality, per file.
-For instance, let’s assume that we follow the group per file layout as above.
-Even though are routes in a different files, we need to declare them at Application level.
+For instance, let's assume that we follow the group per file layout as above.
+Even though are routes in a different files, we need to declare them at the Application level.
 As such our app would look something like the following:

 If we have tons of routes in our app, this could quickly become long and cumbersome.
 Since we have however routes grouped by file, we can take advantage of this and define the routing in each file also.
 For this we could create an extension for Application and define the routes: